leoncik/LeonardWojcik_14_30082022_web-app/README.md

 #### E2E tests

-You can find the E2E tests un : `cypress/e2e/`.
+You can find the E2E tests in : `cypress/e2e/`.

 To start the tests :